 The problem with politics is that we steward the earthly kingdom with bloody hands.
 When we join hands we do so with wounds still open.
 That is the reality of Christianity in America.
 But the wounds are important to the healing.
 It’s how we tell the doctor where it hurts.
 When we doubt like Thomas the efficacy of the American project, rather than looking to the top of a tall tower of Babel for reassurance, perhaps we point like Christ to the open wounds on our joined hands.

 Healing and hope comes with the hard and often painful work of therapy.
 Convalescence begins so often with surgery.
 When Jesus healed, Israel didn’t unify around their political institutions.
 When Jesus healed the powers trembled.
 Christ came not to bring peace, but a scalpel.
 But Jesus did heal—and even if he made it shudder, Christ did not overthrow the earthly kingdom.
 Rather, the gospel grew through a grassroots movement.
 It took root in the hearts and minds of the people and even the Roman Empire bowed a knee to the will of the public.
 In history, not just in the movies, we watch a slave become more powerful than the emperor of Rome.
 What time is it in America?
 Perhaps both a time to be wounded and a time to heal, to build and to tear down.

 (This post is part of the Sinai and Synapses Discussion Forum, a collection of perspectives on specific topics.
-It is part of our Fall 2016 series, “When Religion Heals, When Science Heals.”
+It is part of our series “When Religion Heals, When Science Heals.”
 It first appeared on Real Clear Religion).